munificent/craftinginterpreters/book/the-lox-language.md

 ### Automatic memory management

-High-level languages exist to eliminate error-prone, low-level drudgery and what could be more tedious than manually managing the allocation and freeing of storage?
+High-level languages exist to eliminate error-prone, low-level drudgery, and what could be more tedious than manually managing the allocation and freeing of storage?
 No one rises and greets the morning sun with, "I can't wait to figure out the correct place to call `free()` for every byte of memory I allocate